 The state is a unique force in society in that it does not conceive of demonstrations as a positive thing.
 While most of us would be inclined to celebrate protests, especially in a time of badly needed change, the state criminalizes it.
 With its hands on the till it has the ability to spend limitless amounts of money on controlling and criminalizing dissent.
 As the twentieth century teaches us, the state is almost always conservative in nature.

 Quebec is a recent case in point.
 The provincial government has introduced draconian legislation to criminalize dissent and break the back of the student strike.
-The onerous and completely unacceptable constraints placed by Bill 78 on anyone who wishes to organize a demonstration has moved Quebec beyond the line that separates a quasi-democratic society from an undemocratic society.
+The onerous and completely unacceptable constraints placed by Bill 78 on anyone who wishes to organise a demonstration has moved Quebec beyond the line that separates a quasi-democratic society from an undemocratic society.
 The students should be congratulated and supported, not just for their underlying cause of fair tuition fees, but now for their defence of democracy itself.
 In Vancouver, weekly solidarity rallies have cropped up for this very reason, giving coast-to-coast support for the students of Quebec.

 If there is one lesson from Quebec for Vancouver’s ruling class, it is that the crackdown against the protesters came too late in Quebec.
 Rather than following Montreal police forces in their initial hesitation to confront protesters, the VPD is acting early rather than waiting for things to multiply out of control.
 As Lauren Gill has recently stated after the arrest of a dozen non-violent ‘Casserole’ protesters in the past week: “this is not the criminalization of dissent but the preliminary criminalization of dissent: the police are trying to stop a movement before it event gets started.”